ngless-toolkit/ngless/docs/contents/faq.md

 Whenever a symbol is used in the argument to a function, this means that that function takes only one of a small number of possible symbols for that argument.
+This improves error checking and readibility.

 ## Does the select function work on inserts (considering both mates) or per-read (treating the data as single-ended)?

-Select works considering the insert as a whole.
+By default, `select` considers the insert as a whole, but you can have it consider each read as single-end by using setting the `paired` argument to `False`.